LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 ```

 ---
-- Read and set configuration variables of Hadoop environment from Spark
+- Read and set configuration variables of Hadoop environment from Spark.
+  Note this code works with the local JVM, i.e. the driver (will not read/write on executors's JVM)
 ```
 sc.hadoopConfiguration.get("dfs.blocksize")
 sc.hadoopConfiguration.getValByRegex(".").toString.split(", ").sorted.foreach(println)